 All hedgerows within the Range area will be double fenced with chicken stock proof fencing.
-The range area field boundaries are 90% business wish to protect hedgerows and the them.
-The hedgerow shelter for the birds to protect them.
+The range area field boundaries are 90% hedgerows and the business wish to protect them.
+The hedgerow boundaries also act as shelter for the birds therefore it is important to protect them.